 The reason he gave for paying 20% more than he strictly had to was:

-“You were the only one who gave me confidence I could get what I wanted.”
+“You were the only one who gave me the confidence I would get what I wanted.”

 Was there a quantifiable commercial reasoning behind the decision – there was – he wanted the best job, not the cheapest.
-However – he couldn’t quantify how he knew I was commercially the correct choice.
+However – he couldn’t quantify how he knew I was the correct choice commercially.

 Where did that “confidence” come from?